springfox/springfox/next-release.md

  ...
 }
 ```
-The `@EnableSwagger` annotation, in this example, enbles swagger-springnvc out of the box and the swagger json Resource Listing is available at /api-docs
+The `@EnableSwagger` annotation, in this example, enbles swagger-springnvc out of the box and the generated swagger json Resource Listing is available at /api-docs

 #### Spring xml Configuration